 Unfortunately, the activities of H-3, C-14, Tc-99, and I-129 are difficult-to-measure (DTM) in the radioactive waste that is generated.
 Stakeholders suggest that H-3, C-14, Tc-99, and I-129 are being over-estimated in current site inventory dose assessments because of a reliance on a default value when the amount of the physical isotope in question is below some lower limit of detection threshold for these isotopes.
 Overestimation of activity inflates site inventory which could lead to premature loss of disposal system capacity.
-Conversely, underestimation of activitly could lead to health & safety concerns.
+Conversely, underestimation of activity could lead to health & safety concerns.

 Stakeholders public would like the NRC to address the manifesting of these isotopes, potentially by revising NUREG/BR-0204, Rev. 2 to provide improved reporting guidance for the DTM radionuclides.
 NRC will facilitate public discussion of the issues involving H-3, C-14, Tc-99, and I-129.